-After a three month public consultation period from September to November 2012, Brisbane City Council recently released the Norman Creek 2012-2031 Master Plan which outlines key initiatives aimed at rejuvenating the Norman Creek catchment.
-The Master Plan also aligns with other long-term Council plans and strategies that are being delivered between now and 2031.
+After a three-month public consultation period from September to November 2012, Brisbane City Council released the Norman Creek 2012-2031 Master Plan which outlines key initiatives aimed at rejuvenating the Norman Creek catchment.
+The Master Plan also aligns with other long-term Council plans and strategies that are being delivered by 2031.

 The Master Plan guides key initiatives to revitalise one of the city's most urbanised catchments and is committed to doing this by partnering with residents, business, industry, government and community groups.

 The Master Plan highlights the priority areas and projects that have been designed to achieve multiple outcomes for the city including strengthening Brisbane's economy, improving access and inclusion for all residents and making the city cleaner and greener.

 Council has identified three priority projects.
 These are large, integrated projects with the power to change the way we perceive and use the catchment: